laser/laser.github.io/blog/20131201-generators-es6.md

 run();
 ```

-Here’s what’s happening:
+Here's what's happening:

 1. The caller, function "run," first initializes the fibonacci generator
    (denoted by the "function*" syntax).
 Unlike a normal function, this does
-   not cause the code in its body to be run – it simply returns a new
+   not cause the code in its body to be run - it simply returns a new
    generator object.
-2. When "run" calls the generator’s "next" method (a synchronous operation),
+2. When "run" calls the generator's "next" method (a synchronous operation),
-   the code is the generator’s body run… up until the "yield" keyword.
+   the code is the generator's body run… up until the "yield" keyword.
 3. Evaluating the "yield" operator suspends the generator and yields the
-   generator’s result back to the caller.
+   generator's result back to the caller.
 Operations following the yield
    have not yet been evaluated.
 The value (the operand, "a" of "yield")
    will be accessible to the caller through the "value" property of the
    generator result.
 4. When the caller is ready to resume the generator, the "next" method is
-   called and processing the code in the generator’s body continues
+   called and processing the code in the generator's body continues
    immediately after where the prior "yield" left-off.
 You may be wondering
    if the generator function will ever return.
 The answer is "no," it will
    loop as many times as someone calls the "next" method.

 ## Following the Flow: A Digression

-As mentioned in the prior example, code in the generator function’s body
+As mentioned in the prior example, code in the generator function's body
-encountered after the yield operation won’t be run until the generator is
+encountered after the yield operation won't be run until the generator is
 resumed.
 The generator can also be passed an argument, which will be
-substituted into the generator’s function body where yield left off:
+substituted into the generator's function body where yield left off:

 ```javascript
 function* powGenerator() {